Train Whistles

 Chicka Chicka Boom Boom

+Here's how a song book from the 90s about the alphabet sent all us boys to Jupiter!
 If you don't know, Chicka Chicka Boom Boom was probably the first book most 90s kids learned to read.
 The whole thing was one big song about the alphabet letters climbing a coconut tree, falling down, and then climbing it again.
+Not Pulitzer material but it was catchy.
 What made it even more fun was that it often came with a cassette with narrations of the book by Ray Charles and the author on one side, and then a second side of all songs by the author.
 As much as I liked to read (I know, odd), I enjoyed reading more when it was read for me on tape in cutesy song form, complete with steel drums and goofy flutes.

-"But chicka chicka boom boom, look there's a full moon..." read by Ray Charles is probably the funniest line in any book ever.
+"But chicka chicka boom boom, look there's a full moon..." read by Ray Charles is probably the funniest line in any audiobook ever.

 "My mother, your mother, live across the street,